wp-plugins/wp-post-to-pdf-enhanced/readme.txt

 Configuration options are available for the presentation and placement of the PDF link/icon in the article, custom header image, included/excluded posts/pages, fonts for various sections (header, footer, article, etc.), caching of previously-rendered PDFs, and much more.
 It is possible to limit access to PDFs to registered users or present the link/icon to all visitors.
 WP Post to PDF Enhanced is completely self-contained, and does not rely on any third party to render PDFs; does not require any additional plugins, either.
-For detailed documentation visit http://www.2rosenthals.net/wordpress/help/general-help/wp-post-to-pdf-enhanced/ .
+For detailed documentation visit [the support page] http://www.2rosenthals.net/wordpress/help/general-help/wp-post-to-pdf-enhanced/ .

 == Installation ==